Español English

 Care of the plant Copiapoa echinoides or Copiapoa dura.

-Care of the cacti Copiapoa echinoides or Copiapoa dura
+Care of the cactus Copiapoa echinoides or Copiapoa dura

 The genus Copiapoa, family Cactaceae, comprises 25 species of cactus native to northern Chile.
 Some species are: Copiapoa echinoides, Copiapoa cinerea, Copiapoa calderana, Copiapoa grandiflora, Copiapoa malletiana, Copiapoa haseltoniana, Copiapoa humilis, Copiapoa coquimbana, Copiapoa taltalensis, Copiapoa krainziana, Copiapoa marginata.